Updated: 2 hours ago

 I get a lot of questions about resentencing.
 How to do it, who qualifies.
 Just saying "I think my loved one might need to be resentenced" is nothing more than vague wishful thinking, and it will not get you much help from a lawyer, unless it is a scammer wanting to charge you a LOT of money to "review the file" and maybe come up with nothing.
 Instead, it helps a lot if you and your incarcerated loved one know WHAT you might qualify for.
 This will enable you to proactively seek out targeted help with knowledge of what your loved one may qualify for.
 With that intro, here's a list of the current (and future) options for resentencing.
 I have linked to useful resources or bill info in most places, but for any bill (AB or SB) mentioned here, you can google it simply by typing in the name (Ex: "SB775") and look for the link to the CA legislature's website.
 There, you can see a description of what the bill would do, and by clicking on the "history" tab you can see the status of the bill.

-1. Penal Code 1170(d) (now called 1170.03) resentencing - in the last few years, a couple of laws (SB1540 is the most recent) have passed which gave the DA and CDCR broad discretion to recommend resentencing for ANY person currently serving a state prison sentence (and the DA can recommend it for jail sentences too).
+1. Penal Code 1172.1 (previously known as Penal code 1170(d) and then Penal Code 1170.03, NOW renamed Penal Code 1172.1) resentencing - in the last few years, a couple of laws (SB1540 is the most recent) have passed which gave the DA and CDCR broad discretion to recommend resentencing for ANY person currently serving a state prison sentence (and the DA can recommend it for jail sentences too).
 This gives jurisdiction to the court (a judge) to resentence someone to a lower term.
 EVERY prisoner qualifies, at least superficially.
 Yes, this includes youth offenders, LWOPs.
 However, a few things to know: A) CDCR has passed its own policies (click here to see them) about who they will consider for resentencing and it currently does not include LWOPs or death penalty cases.
 They'll also only consider folks who has served at least 10 years, or half their total sentence already.
 See also Title 15 section 3076.1.

 Penal Code 1385.1 also prohibits resentencing an LWOP if they have a special circumstance conviction.
 SB300 and AB1224 are two currently pending bills that would eliminate PC 1385.1 and make it easier for LWOPs to be resentenced.
 (Update: SB300 and AB1224 are dead in 2022; they didn't become law.
 B) The DA in the county of conviction (and only that DA) can recommend you for resentencing.
 Depending on the county, some DAs offices are open to receiving a request from prisoners or their attorneys.